EngrSaad2/Accounting-Hussain/readme.md

 The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

-##How to useHow to use
+## How to useHow to use
-Clone the repository with git clone
+Clone the repository with git clone <br>
-Copy .env.example file to .env and edit database credentials there Run composer install
+Copy .env.example file to .env and edit database credentials there <br> Run composer install <br>
-Run php artisan migrate
-Run php artisan key:generate
+Run php artisan key:generate <br>
-Run php artisan serve
+Run php artisan migrate <br>

-Run php artisan db:seed
+Run php artisan db:seed <br>
-How to use
-Clone the repository with git clone
-Copy .env.example file to .env and edit database credentials there Run composer install
-Run php artisan key:generate
-Run php artisan db:seed
+Run php artisan serve <br>